 How to fix "Potential Windows Update Database error detected" error

-Windows Update is a free service provided by Microsoft which allows Windows users to get the latest security updates, drivers, feature enhancements bug fixes other updates.
-Generally speaking it is a service used to keep Microsoft Windows operating systems and some other Microsoft products updated.
-All Windows operating systems since the Windows 98 are able to use Windows Update, the only thing you need is a working operating system and a connection to the Internet.
+Windows Update is a free service provided by Microsoft that allows Windows users to receive the latest security updates, drivers, feature enhancements, bug fixes, and other updates.
+The service keeps Microsoft Windows operating systems and some other Microsoft products updated.
+All Windows operating systems since Windows 98 can use Windows Update.
+The only requirement is a working operating system and an internet connection.

-Keeping Windows up to date is important, especially if you want to stay protected by having the latest security improvements.
-However, sometimes the update process can get problematic and one or another error can prevent you from updating Windows.
-If you are reading this, then most probably you are one of those users who encountered a "Potential Windows Update Database error detected" error during Windows Update process in Windows 10.
-This error usually occurs when users are running the Windows Update troubleshooter and there are some corrupted system files, or Windows update cannot access the C:\Windows folder.
-The worst part is that this error does not come with any more details about what exactly caused the error and or you should do about it.
-Good news is that there are several known ways to fix this problem.
+Keeping Windows up-to-date is important, especially if you want to stay protected by having the latest security improvements.
+Despite this, the update process can sometimes be problematic with various errors preventing the update.
+For example, you may have encountered the "Potential Windows Update Database error detected" error during the Windows Update process in Windows 10.
+This error usually occurs when users are running the Windows Update troubleshooter with corrupted system files, or Windows update cannot access the C:\Windows folder.
+This error does not provide further details as to the cause of the error and actions that should be taken.
+Fortunately, there are several ways to fix this problem.

-In order to fix this "Potential Windows Update Database error detected" error you might need to run the DISM tool and System File Checker, to reset Windows Update components or to run Windows Update troubleshooter.
-Read our guide and follow our described steps one by one, and see if any of the methods can help you to solve the problem.
+To fix "Potential Windows Update Database error detected", you might need to run the DISM tool and System File Checker, reset Windows Update components, or run the Windows Update troubleshooter.
+Follow the steps in the guide below for a solution to this problem.